A graphical description of the BNS-invariants of Bestvina-Brady groups and the RAAG recognition problem: BBGs that are RAAGs

 Therefore, the Dicks--Leary presentation for $\bbg \Gamma$ can be simplified to a presentation in which the generating set is $\ee T$, and the relators are commutators $[e_{i},e_{j}]$, where $e_{i}$ and $e_{j}$ are in $\ee T$ and are contained in the same triangle of $\flag \Gamma$.
 In particular, we have $\bbg \Gamma \cong \raag{T^\ast}$. \end{proof}

-\begin{remark} It is natural to ask which graph admits a tree $2$-spanner.
+\begin{remark} It is natural to ask which graphs admit a tree $2$-spanner.
 The problem of determining whether a graph admits a tree $2$-spanner is NP-complete (see \cite{BernPhDThesis}).
 However, if a graph contains a tree $2$-spanner, then it can be found in linear time (see \cite[Theorem 4.5]{CaiCorneilTreeSpanners}). \end{remark}

 As a consequence, we have the following criterion to detect whether two BBGs are isomorphic in terms of the defining graphs in the special case where they admit tree 2-spanners.

 \begin{maincorollaryc}{1} Let $\Gamma$ and $\Lambda$ be two graphs admitting tree 2-spanners $T_\Gamma$ and $T_\Lambda$, respectively.
 Then $\bbg \Gamma \cong \bbg \Lambda$ if and only if $T_\Gamma^\ast \cong T_\Lambda^\ast$. \end{maincorollaryc}